Here’s a very real case study from my client who boosted his website (created on a fresh domain) using the power of expired domains.

 We want to make more 301 acquisitions and continue to write content.
 Our target is to get to 1 million page views per month.

-What do you think is the risk of using an aged domain based on your experience?
+What do you think is the risk of using an expired domain based on your experience?

 So far, we don't see risks as we do it naturally just as a normal business would acquire others.

-What's your advice for someone's investing in aged domains?
+What's your advice for someone's investing in expired domains?

-Invest in a high-quality aged domain with high-quality content, and you will get the best of this strategy.
+Invest in a high-quality expired domain with high-quality content, and you will get the best of this strategy.

 What was your overall experience with 301 acquisition vs any other link building process?